Mexican chocobananos are delicious frozen chocolate covered bananas.

 I’m a very fussy dessert eater.
 But I can never turn down a chocobanano.
 I first had them in Mexico and discovered they are all throughout Central and South America.

 And it makes sense, both bananas and chocolate are available.
+And they are like a type of sweet Mexican antojito.
 You’ll easily find them in Mexico, El Salvador, Honduras and Guatemala.
 And then they popped up in so many other countries.

 But if I loved them so much, why haven’t I tried to make them at home?